iamginjala/Flask-/Resume matcher/Readme.md

 # Resume Match Dashboard

-An intelligent resume and job description matcher built using Flask, spaCy, and PDFMiner.
+An intelligent resume and job description matcher built using Flask, spaCy, Ollama Mistral, and PDFPlumber.
 This project parses a user's resume and compares it with a pasted job description to highlight matching skills, inferred experience levels, transferable skills, and missing keywords — all within a clean, downloadable dashboard.

 ## Features